 As a valued part of the curriculum at Fairfield Primary School, Geography provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
 We aim to stimulate the children’s curiosity and imagination thus building upon their "personal geography" by developing geographical skills as well as understanding and knowledge through studying places and themes.
 Geography provokes and provide answers to questions about the natural and human aspects of their world.
 We aim to create a positive and supportive environment for all pupils through an ongoing, holistic understanding of our pupils and their needs.
 At Fairfield, we ensure all pupils have access to high quality teaching regardless of their individual starting points.

-As children’s knowledge progresses about the world this helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+‘As pupils’ progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.’